 The coronavirus pandemic has disrupted many aspects of life, and here in Napa Valley, just one of the effects was the closure of tasting rooms and restaurants.
-We’re all looking forward to a successful safe reopening, especially as June is traditionally the start of the peak season in wine country.
+We’re all looking forward to a successful safe reopening sooner rather than later, now that summer is here.

-While the details are still being worked out for reopening our tasting rooms, restaurants and other parts of the hospitality industry, another trend has already emerged: People are more interested in Napa Valley real estate than ever.
+While we are rolling back the reopening our tasting rooms, restaurants and other parts of the hospitality industry, another trend has already emerged: People are more interested in Napa Valley real estate than ever.
 Many urban professionals, particularly those in the finance and tech industries, may not return to their offices even after the COVID-19 shelter-in-place orders are completely rescinded.
 They’re seeking an escape from the increased potential for disease in high-density urban housing and the general pressures of urban life.
 In San Francisco, they are also migrating out of the city to get away from the expansion of the homeless living on the streets and the riots that they fear will continue.
 The desire for safety in the COVID-19 era cannot be overlooked.
 It’s difficult to avoid close contact with others in an elevator in San Francisco high-rise condo buildings, and people are also reluctant to use condo gyms, pools and have a valet deliver and park their cars

 Will there be an influx of new Napa Valley homeowners who work from home?